 - (a) Amended and Restated Management Agreement between the Company and Peet & Cowan dated January 19, 2012.
 See Item 2.2 "Our Business Management of Cambridge Mortgage Investment Corporation"; - (b) Second Amended and Restated Credit Agreement with the syndicate of Banks dated August 28, 2024 and the corresponding security agreements required thereunder.
-See Item 2.2 "Our Business - Credit Facility". - (c) Amended and Restated Shareholders' Agreement dated as of April 26, 2022 among Jonathon Cowan, Francis Peet, Mark Atmore and Michael Atmore (collectively, the "Class A Shareholders") and Cambridge. - (d) Dealer Services Agreement dated for reference February 20, 2020 and the First Amendment to the Dealer Services Agreement dated for reference November 20, 2023; among CCM, the Company and Peet & Cowan.
+See Item 2.2 "Our Business Credit Facility". - (c) Amended and Restated Shareholders' Agreement dated as of April 26, 2022 among Jonathon Cowan, Francis Peet, Mark Atmore and Michael Atmore (collectively, the "Class A Shareholders") and Cambridge. - (d) Dealer Services Agreement dated for reference February 20, 2020 and the First Amendment to the Dealer Services Agreement dated for reference November 20, 2023 and the Second Amendment to the Dealer Services Agreement dated for reference November 28, 2024; among CCM, the Company and Peet & Cowan.
 See Item 2.2 "Our Business Dealer Services Agreement".